 What is colorectal cancer?

 Cancer that begins in the colon is called a colon cancer, while cancer in the rectum is known as a rectal cancer.
-Cancers affecting either of these organs also may be referred to as a colorectal cancer.
-Colorectal cancers generally develop over time from adenomatous (precancerous) polyps — growths — after a series of mutations (abnormalities) arise in their cellular DNA.
-The exact cause of colorectal cancer is not known.
-Some of the risk factors for colorectal cancer involve a family history of colon or rectal cancer, diet, alcohol intake, smoking, and inflammatory bowel disease.
+Cancers that affect either of these organs may be called colorectal cancer.
+Though not in all cases, the majority of colorectal cancers generally develop over time from adenomatous (precancerous) polyps.
+Polyps (growths) can change after a series of mutations (abnormalities) arise in their cellular DNA.
+Some of the risk factors for colorectal cancer involve a family history of colon or rectal cancer, diet, alcohol intake, smoking and inflammatory bowel disease.

 What parts of the body are affected by colorectal cancer?